Loximity-oss/KSJConnects/readme.md

 ### Project Dependencies
-You may need to download Composer in order to use the payment gateway, Stripe.
+You may need to download Composer in order to use the payment gateway, Stripe payment gateway.

 ### Project Usernames/Passwords